A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: INTRODUCTION

-As alternative approaches, \citet{Chen+al:2014,Chen+al:2015} tried to couple a realistic coronal simulation to a realistic flux emergence simulation \citep{Rempel+Cheung:2014}, and studied the evolution of active region scale magnetic flux into the corona.
-The behavior of coronal loops are found to be closely related to the upward energy flux generated by the forming sunspots. \citet{Abbett:2007} presented a model of the convection zone and corona in a single volume.
-Using artificial source terms for the optically thick radiation in the lower atmosphere and an empirical heating model for the corona, the model yields thermodynamic structures and convective patterns similar to those observed on the Sun. \citet{Fang+al:2010,Fang+al:2012} applied the same approximation to study flux emergence and investigated the impact of convective flows on the emerging magnetic flux tubes.
+As alternative approaches, \citet{Chen+al:2014,Chen+al:2015} tried to couple a realistic coronal simulation to a realistic flux emergence simulation \citep{Rempel+Cheung:2014} and studied the evolution of active region scale magnetic flux into the corona.
+The behavior of coronal loops is found to be closely related to the upward energy flux generated by the forming sunspots. \citet{Abbett:2007} presented a model of the convection zone and corona in a single volume.
+Using artificial source terms for the optically thick radiation in the lower atmosphere and an empirical heating model for the corona, the model yields thermodynamic structures and convective patterns similar to those observed on the Sun. \citet{Fang+al:2010,Fang+al:2012} applied the same approximation to study flux emergence and investigated the impact of convective flows on emerging magnetic flux tubes.

-Fully self-consistent and realistic simulations arose over the past decade.
-Many of these simulations further considered non-local thermal equilibrium (NLTE) effects that are important for modeling of the chromosphere \citep{Carlsson+al:2019}. \citet{Wedemeyer+al:2012} showed that simulated vortex motions driven by magneto-convection can reproduce and explain observations through the layers of the atmosphere. \citet{Iijima+Yokoyama:2015}, \citet{DePontieu+al:2017}, and \citet{Martinez+al:2017.science} studied small-scale activities and their role in mass and energy transport though the atmosphere. \citet{Hansteen+al:2010,Hansteen+al:2015} presented the coronal heating models, in which the generation of energy flux by surface convection and the heating of corona through dissipation is self-consistently considered in a single volume. \citet{Martinez+al:2019} investigated the transport of magnetic energy through the chromosphere.
-The emergence of magnetic flux tubes/sheets in small scales were simulated by \citet{Martinez+al:2008}, \citet{Archontis+Hansteen:2014}, and \citet{Hansteen+al:2017}.
-There realistic simulations are also developing with including the effects of partial/non-equilibrium ionization and ion-neutral interactions \citep{Cheung+Cameron:2012,Khomenko+al:2018,Martinez+al:2012,Martinez+al:2020}.
+Fully self-consistent and realistic simulations have arisen over the past decade.
+Many of these simulations further considered non-local thermal equilibrium (NLTE) effects that are important for modeling the chromosphere \citep{Carlsson+al:2019}. \citet{Wedemeyer+al:2012} showed that simulated vortex motions driven by magneto-convection can reproduce and explain chromospheric swirl events and their counterparts in the transition region and lower corona. \citet{Iijima+Yokoyama:2015}, \citet{DePontieu+al:2017}, and \citet{Martinez+al:2017.science} studied small-scale activity, such as jets and spicules and their role in mass and energy transport through the atmosphere. \citet{Hansteen+al:2010,Hansteen+al:2015} presented coronal heating models, in which the generation of energy flux by surface convection and the heating of corona through dissipation is self-consistently considered in a single volume. \citet{Martinez+al:2019} found the conversion of kinetic energy by shocks to be an important contribution to the magnetic energy in the chromosphere.
+The emergence of small-scale magnetic flux tubes and the response of the atmosphere were studied by \citet{Martinez+al:2008}. \citet{Archontis+Hansteen:2014} and \citet{Hansteen+al:2017} revealed that reconnection, which may occur between emerging and preexisting magnetic fields or between emerging bipoles, gives rise to Ellerman bombs, UV bursts, and small-scale flares in the lower solar atmosphere.